 Several countries in the world currently have a vast elderly population.
-This situation entails additional challenges in providing this demographic with quality healthcare services and facilities.
+This situation entails additional challenges in providing quality healthcare services and facilities for this demographic.
 Elderly people require more physical and psychological support and assistance.
-Most elderly people currently live on their own as their children work in different geographic locations.
+Most of the elderly people currently live on their own as their children work in the different geographic locations.
 This leads to a lesser likelihood of children taking care of their parents.
 This makes the elderly parents very vulnerable to risks with no immediate assistance available.
-However, this problem can be mitigated with technological advancements in activity monitoring systems for elderly people.
+However, this problem can be mitigated with the technological advancements in activity monitoring systems for elderly people.
 Data required by these systems are acquired by wearable sensing devices and then analyzed to understand and forecast the individual's health condition and required support.
-These monitoring systems are referred to as Human Activity Recognition (HAD) systems.
-HAD systems play important roles in several domains such as healthcare, security, and smart environment deployment.
-The operation of these systems involves five major steps, which are illustrated in figure 1.1 (human activity detection) for four basic activities such as sleeping, walking, standing, and sitting.
-However, to successfully implement these steps, appropriate devices and sensors are required to ensure the efficiency of the entire system.
-Hence, the development of such a system relies on wireless networks, machine learning (ML), data processing, and classification methods.
-A HAD system can detect and monitor the activities as well as the hazards that can affect elderly people.
-Since the devices connected to users can generate huge amounts of data while monitoring their activities, ML algorithms can help to discover the patterns in the activity logs and make necessary predictions of future trends to assist in adequately supporting elderly persons.
+These monitoring systems are referred to as Human Activity Recognition (HAR) systems.
+HAR systems play important roles in several domains such as healthcare, security, and smart environment deployment [1].
+The operation of these systems involves five major steps, which are illustrated in Figure 1 for four basic activities such as sleeping, walking, standing, and sitting.